lmf-git/physics/README.md

-# physics
+# TODO

-/** NEXT STEPS */
+Simplify depth_queue/other concepts and relabel

+Procedural generation of planets/solar systems

-// Treat player(s) as an array for easier network integration.
+Treat players as an array
-// Get in spaceship (cube)
-// Escape orbit, enter different SOI*
-// Modularise/organise code